bdeffarges/arcite-core/README.md

 To be able to run as a cluster, three instances of Arcite have to be started :

--for the rest-api (example in cluster-rest.json): it will enable to serve Rest requests -for the backend management :manages the cluster worker nodes -for the helper functions : manages the experiments, their dependencies, etc.
+- for the rest-api (example in cluster-rest.json): it will enable to serve Rest requests
+- for the backend management :manages the cluster worker nodes
+- for the helper functions : manages the experiments, their dependencies, etc.

 The rest end point has to be configured in the Arcite web application